-To be awarded full colours a pupil should achieve all of the above criteria for half colours, plus be recognised as outstanding in Art.
+Pupils in Year 9 and above should achieve all of the above criteria, plus be recognised as outstanding in Art.
 For example, she may have won competitions or achieved an exceptional standard of work over a period of time.

 • Reach a high level of skill in one of more disciplines in Art and Design and make considerable progress over the year.